(Illustration by Thomas Graham)

 Such big wildfires affect plant succession and result in rejuvenation of the process of the maturation of plant systems.
 Plant succession refers to changes in vegetation in a specific area over a period of time and is dependent on factors like disasters, changing conditions or human activity.
 While area of wildlife will adjust to these changes over time, the fire would have been catastrophic to most animals in the area.
 The bears and the wolves are going to be destroyed in the first instance but it won’t be long for them to be back in the system

-Within one to three years, bears are actually likely to benefit from the fires as there would be a good chance of massive berry crops like blueberries emerging, allowing bears to return and do quite well.
+Within one to three years, bears are actually likely to benefit from the fires as there will be a good chance of massive berry crops like blueberries emerging, allowing bears to return and do quite well.
 Wolves’ success would depend on species like moose and deer that are found in the early stages of the evolution of the forest.

 Forest fires are a natural phenomenon, and are beneficial ecologically, returning valuable nutrients to the soil that helps a natural rebirth.
 Such fires naturally occur in forests every 150 to 250 years.
 With changing global weather patterns, the scientist fear that the frequency of wildfires occurring may even reduce to 50 years.